Thanks for emailing that article!

 7. What are the risks?

 Possible risks include, rise in eye pressure, bleeding at the laser site, and inflammation; these are usually temporary.
 Closure of the iridotomy may occur, requiring retreatment.
-Extra visual images including bright lights or flashes, or double vision in the treated eye, may rarely occur; this risk is reduced by positioning of the iridotomy in an area that is not covered by the eyelid.
+Extra visual images including bright lights or flashes, or double vision in the treated eye, may rarely occur.

 8. What happens if it doesn't work?